Koatty/koatty_lib/docs/api/koatty_lib.helper.isobject.md

 ## Helper.isObject() function

-Checks if value is a plain object, that is, an object created by the Object constructor or one with a \[\[Prototype\]\] of null.
+Checks if value is a plain object

-Note: This method assumes objects created by the Object constructor have no inherited enumerable properties.

 **Signature:**